Introduction

 At this point, depending on how your waypoints are set up, you might get the "it" bot running blindly past a potential target on its way to its waypoint.
 There are a few ways you can fix this, but I'll leave this as an excercise for the reader.
 Here are some ideas to get you started:

-• On Controller Tick (but make Tick Interval 0.5s or higher):
+- On Controller Tick (but make Tick Interval 0.5s or higher):

-• If we are moving towards a waypoint
+- If we are moving towards a waypoint

-• But Get Visible Enemies returns something
+Get Visible Enemies

-• Call Movement Behaviour
+Movement Behaviour

-• On Character Vision Volume Begin Overlap
+- On Character Vision Volume Begin Overlap

-• If the other actor is an enemy Tag Character
+- If the other actor is an enemy Tag Character

-• And we Can See Target
+Can See Target

-• Call an event dispatcher (New Target Seen)
+- Call an event dispatcher (

-• In the Controller:
+) - In the Controller:

 Note: Both of these methods should improve behaviour for both "it" and "not-it" bots!
 However, they both have pros and cons - the first might be a little bit more responsive (depending on how you tune the Tick Interval) - but it means all of our bots use the Tick event, which is slow.
 We'll eventually replace this with the built-in Unreal Engine Perception System and get the best of both worlds!